Oklahoma City Community College Overview

 Online Growth Rankings of OCCC

-The average growth rate over the last four years of online students at Oklahoma City Community College was -6.9%.
-This is the #2,528 largest growth rate of all schools that are only partially online.
+The average growth rate over the last four years of online students at Oklahoma City Community College was 183.0%.
+This is the #297 largest growth rate of all schools that are mostly online.
 This refers to all students at OCCC regardless of major.

 The following table shows the 1-year growth rate of OCCC majors that offer at least one online course.
 This table only includes majors with positive growth.

-The table below shows how the average growth rate over 4 years at OCCC ranks compared to all other partially online schools that offer a specific major.
-Note that the majors may or may not be offered online at OCCC.
+The table below shows how the average growth rate over 4 years at OCCC ranks compared to all other mostly online schools that offer a specific major.

 |Major||Growth Rate Rank|